Ronaldo fit for Portugal's Germany test

 Ronaldo's fitness had been in doubt after struggling with tendinosis in his left knee, and despite training on Sunday with the injured area taped up, the goal machine said his niggles were all in the past.

-"I've been practicing now for some days and if I'm doing that it is because I am feeling well," Ronaldo told reporters.
+"I've been practising now for some days and if I'm doing that it is because I am feeling well," Ronaldo told reporters.

 "If I am not ready I am the first to tell the coach I don't want to play and I can't play.
 If I feel anything during the match, which I am sure I won't, I'll be the first to say."